 OpenOffice.org macros are usually written in a language called StarBasic, or just abbreviated Basic.
 Although you can learn Basic and write macros, there is a steep learning curve to writing macros from scratch.
-The usual method for a beginner is to use the built-in macro recorder, which records your keystrokes and saves them for use.
+The usual methods for a beginner are to add macros that someone else has written and to use the built-in macro recorder, which records your keystrokes and saves them for use.

 Most tasks in OpenOffice.org are accomplished by "dispatching a command" (sending a command), which is intercepted and used.
-The macro recorder works by recording the commands that are dispatched (see "The dispatch framework" on page 9).
+The macro recorder works by recording the commands that are dispatched (see "The dispatch framework" on page 13).